top of page

 Relationship management

-Friends: When we're so invested in the idea of friendship and social connection as healthy, the concept of a "harmful" friend may seem foreign, but it turns out that negative friendships can have very negative effects on psychological well-being and cause damage, including betrayal, peer pressure to behave badly, insults or passive aggression, promise-breaking, contempt, dependency, meddling, and competition.
+Friends: Friends and friendship are often considered healthy, but some friendships may pull one down.
+The idea of a "harmful" friend may be uncommon, but negative friendships can have very negative effects on psychological well-being and cause damage, including betrayal, peer pressure to misbehave, insults or passive aggression, promise-breaking, contempt, dependency, meddling, and competition.

 Family: According to the Encyclopedia of Behavioral Medicine (2013), “Family stress can be defined as any stressor that concerns one or more members of the family (or the whole system) at a defined time, which impacts the emotional connection between family members, their mood, well-being, as well as the maintenance of the family relationship.”

-Partner: Even the strongest of relationships can be weakened by relationship stress.
-When you start thinking, "My relationship is stressing me out," you and your partner are more likely to develop distance, arguments, and separation.
-However, by providing consistent support for your partner when they are upset, you will not only learn how to manage stress in relationships, but you will also establish a new level of intimacy that will bring you both closer together.
+Partner: Even the strongest of relationships can be weakened when there's minimal communication.
+When one starts thinking, "My partner and I don't get along anymore," the chances of developing distance, arguments, and separation are more likely.
+However, by being there for each other and communicating effectively when upset, not only will one learn how to manage stress in relationships, but also establish a new level of intimacy that will bring both closer together.

 Image by Simon Maage

-Teenagers, like adults, may face stress on a daily basis, and practicing stress management techniques can help.
-When a teenager perceives a situation as hazardous, challenging, or unpleasant, and they lack the resources to manage, they are more stressed.
-School demands and frustrations, negative thoughts or feelings about themselves, changes in their bodies, problems with friends and/or peers at school, unsafe living environment/neighbourhood, separation or divorce of parents, chronic illness or severe family problems, death of a loved one, moving or changing schools, taking on too many activities or having too high expectations, and/or family financial problems are some of the sources of stress for teenagers.
-Some teenagers are stressed out to the point of exhaustion.
-This can result in anxiety, withdrawal, hostility, physical illness, or poor coping methods, such as drug and/or alcohol abuse.
+Many teenagers may face stress on a daily basis and practicing stress management techniques can help in coping.
+When a situation is perceived as dangerous, challenging, or unpleasant, and they aren't equipped with the right resources, the stress level increases.
+Some sources of stress for youth and teens are school/university demands, negative perceptions about themselves, changes in their bodies, problems with friends and/or peers at school, separation or divorce of parents, death of a loved one, relocating or changing schools, setting high expectations, and/or family financial problems.
+Some may be stressed out to the point of exhaustion.
+This can result in anxiety, burnout, aggression, anxiety induced physical illness, or poor coping methods, such as drug and/or alcohol abuse.

-Changes in our thoughts and bodies occur when we view a situation as difficult or unpleasant, preparing us to respond to danger.
-Faster heart and breathing rates, increased blood flow to arm and leg muscles, chilly or clammy hands and feet, unsettled stomach, and/or a sense of dread are all signs of the "fight, flight, or freeze" reaction.
+The way one approaches people and situations impact the level of stress.
+If one takes a deep breath before reacting with anger, muscles feel calmer.
+But when the situation seems unpleasant, one prepares to respond to danger.
+Increased heart rate, irregular breathing, increased blood flow to arm and leg muscles, chilly or clammy hands and feet, unsettled stomach, and/or a sense of fear are signs of the "fight, flight, or freeze" reaction.

 Image by Priscilla Du Preez

-Money: Money is, of course, a major source of stress for anyone planning a big move.
-Moving your belongings is usually not something you can handle on your own, and there are still charges associated with moving into a new home or apartment.
-Money — or the lack thereof — is a major source of worry for many individuals.
+Money: Money is always a concern when planning to relocate.
+Packing up everything is not possible on your own, and additionally, there are charges/rent associated with moving into a new apartment.
+Money - or the lack thereof - is a major source of worry for many individuals.

-Time: It takes so long to move!
-Whether you're moving across the country, across the globe, or just down the street, it takes time to get yourself and your belongings settled in your new home.
-Having to put your life on wait while you figure out your move might be difficult, especially given the significant adjustments you'll be making.
+Time: It can take time till one feels settled in the new house.
+Whether it's moving across the country, across the globe, or just down the street, it takes time to get oneself and one's belongings settled in a new house.
+Having to pause and put one's life on hold while figuring out the next move might be difficult, given the significant changes one deals with.

 Image by Mohamed Nohassi